 X Marks the Hero: Erin has one of these scars right in the center of her forehead, presumably because that's where Liz shot her.

 Chekhov's Gunman: Introduced as a dead fairy in a bottle that Liz forgot about.
 Ends up resurrecting Erin.

 Fairy in a Bottle: The strip initially uses this as a parody of the Zelda example, where Liz remembers that she's got one when she pulls out a long dead bottled fairy and throws it at Erin.
 Then made more plot relevant, when it turns out the fairy, Ith, was a necromancer and proceeds to possess/resurrect (apparently something goes wrong and they end up Sharing a Body) Erin after Kit and Liz have left.

 Combat Pragmatist: He has no problems with fighting dirty.
 He ambushes Kit immediately after she gets badly beaten up by Jeanne, and his horse stabs Liz In the Back.
-Fortunately for Liz, she hired an illusionist beforehand, and thus only an illusion of her gets murdered.
+Fortunately for Liz, an illusionist warned her of the ambush beforehand and prevented it, and thus only an illusion of her gets murdered.